fsuire/yield-di/README.md

 // you can eventually add options to your service fooBar.options = {
-  cache: true, // defaults to false.
+  // cache: defaults to false.
 If true, the service function will be executed once.
 All other call will return the result of the first execution
+  cache: true,
+  // dependencies: default to {}.
+Each service declared there will be accessible in the service function within this.dependencies
   dependencies: {
     foo: 'foo',
     baz: 'foo/bar/baz'